10/30/20- Changes made.

 Interrogation cell 02

 A man with tan skin, brown hair, and blue eyes was sitting in a dull gray room that only contained a metal table and two chairs on opposite sides of it, one of which the man was currently sitting on.
 The man was also wearing an old Zeon pilot suit and he had cuffs that tied him to the table.
 Soon, a door opened and out came a massive machine, easily dwarfing the man considerably.
 The machine was built similarly to the GMs used currently, but was bulkier and was unarmed.
-Though it didn't need them to break the Zeon pilot in two.
+Though it didn't need any weapons to kill the Zeon pilot.
 With the machine, was a Federation soldier with a folder.
 This officer was Caucasian man with blue hair and brown eyes.
 The uniform he wore was an officer uniform of the Federation, but was colored gray and had no emblems or patches on it to identify his rank.
 This was because, the Zeon pilot knew, the soldier was a part of the Federation's Internal intelligence branch, a formerly small organization of the Federation that was dedicated to gathering intel on enemy forces and handing it to the appropriate military branch to deal with.
-It was small time during the One Year War, barely worth mentioning, but after the war, the Federation greatly expanded it's funding and objectives.
+It was small time during the One Year War, barely worth mentioning, but after the war, the Federation greatly expanded its funding and objectives.
 Now it was responsible for counterterrorism, cyber intelligence, espionage operations, counterintelligence, and gathering intel, analyzed it, and then hand it to the appropriate forces that can effectively use it.
 If this agent was here, then the pilot was in big trouble.

 After the two Federation personal entered the room, the officer sat opposite of the man and set the folder he brought on the table before opening it.
 Getting comfortable, the officer began to speak.

 "Special agent Smith reporting in.
 Commencing interrogation of Petty Officer 2nd class Karius Otto.
-Currently the only known survivor of the Delaz fleet, a group of Side 3 soldiers that have refused the outcome of the One Year War, resulting in them being labeled renegades and terrorists by the Earth Federation and the Zeon protectorate."
+Currently the only known survivor of the Delaz fleet, a group of Side 3 soldiers that have refused the outcome of the One Year War, resulting in them being labeled renegades and terrorists by the Earth Federation and the Republic of Zeon."
 Said the officer before speaking again.
 "Mr. Otto.
 You are going to explain in great detail of what happened on October 13th of the year 0083 to November 10th of the same year.
 As well as any information that helps the Federation figuring out what led to the events of that time period."
 Karius, however kept quiet.
 "Mr. Otto, there is little point in not telling us what happened that led your group of renegades to conduct an attack on a Federation base as well as a failed attack on the Federation forces mustered at Konpei Island during their naval review there.
 We already have in great detail of what made you all do what you did, more than enough to make this interrogation meaningless.
 However, we are offering a way for you to try and attempt to justify your actions on those days so we can see if there is anything that can help your trial, no matter how slim it is that anything you say will help your case.
 So please."
 The agent leaned closer to Karius.
 "Tell me about Operation Stardust and what led to the Delaz fleet doing it.